I write everyday butjournaling leave

 Just start with the ordinary old nuts and bolts of everyday life

-Because there’s gold right there that outdoes in my books the occasional deep thought.
+Because there’s gold right there

 And there’s more than one way to slice a loaf of bread